 Unless you are coming from San Diego or Hawaii, you most likely will have sticker shock when you arrive here.
 Just about everything will be more expensive.
-The current housing market is highly competitive, but most PCSgrades’ A-graded Realtors agree that it is an excellent time to buy.
-While sales prices have continued to climb, mortgage interest rates remain at historic low levels.
+The current housing market is also highly competitive.
+Most PCSgrades’ A-graded Realtors agree that it is an excellent time to buy.
+Additionally, while sales prices have continued to climb, mortgage interest rates remain at historic low levels.

 There is one school on post – Fort Belvoir Elementary School.
 Two off-post public schools include: Walt Whitman Middle School and Mount Vernon High School.

 Fort Belvoir Community Hospital is northern Virginia’s home for world-class military healthcare with satellite health centers in Fairfax and Dumfries.
 The post also features the Fort Belvoir Commissary, Post Exchange, Class Six store and two joint service spouses clubs: the Belvoir Officer Spouses Club (BOSC) and the Belvoir Enlisted Spouses Club (BESC).

 There are also five state-of-the-art Community Centers on post that offer free Internet access, copying and faxing services, along with free meeting and party facilities.
 There is a free community pool located in Woodlawn Village along with picnic pavilions, fitness trails, basketball and volleyball courts, a dog park, and playgrounds.
 Other amenities of living on-post include: an 18-hole golf course, a marina, field house, bowling center, movie theatre, Officer’s Club and pool, and skate park.